HLAT: High-quality Large Language Model Pre-trained on AWS Trainium: Evaluation

 \subsection{Efficiency and Scalability}

 We describe the training efficiency in terms of Cost per 4-million tokens (CPT) and scalability reported in \cite{isac2024trnpaper}.
+The CPT is defined as $\text{CPT} = \frac{C}{T\times 3600} \times 4\mathrm{e}^6$, where $C$ is instance cost per hour (\$21.50 for Trainium, and \$32.77 for GPU), $T$ is training throughput (tokens per second).
+CPT quantifies both the training speed and also hardware cost.
+We use this metric to compare training efficiency of Trainium and GPU.

 For comparison, the GPU baseline is established using \emph{p4d.24xlarge} instances and NeMo 23.08 \cite{Harper_NeMo_a_toolkit} (available inside NeMo docker container with tag \texttt{23.08}) software stack.
-Figure \ref{fig:cost} plots the normalized CPT of training on \trainium~ and scaling.
-For reference, we include both a 7B model and a 70B model (similar architecture as LLaMA-70B \cite{llama2}).
-The \trainium~ CPT is normalized, such that the CPT of the GPU baseline is 100\%.
-On 64 nodes, training \modelname~ 7B model costs about 54\% of the GPU baseline.
+Figure \ref{fig:cost} plots the normalized CPT of training on \trainium~and scaling.
+The \trainium~CPT is normalized, such that the CPT of the GPU baseline (\emph{p4d}, 7B) on 4 nodes is 100\%.
+Overall, the training cost on \emph{trn1} is approximately 60\% of GPU, and is consistent with the number of nodes.
+In addition, the CPTs on 70B models are roughly 10 times of those on 7B models.